When the Chelsea Hotel was New York’s countercultural epicentre

 - Read next: Cinematic scenes of 1970s New York

 Since it first opened in 1884, the Chelsea has embodied the ethos of New York life as one of the city’s first residential cooperatives, where despite its shabby edges, quickly acquired a glittering constellation of luminaries secreted away behind closed doors.
-Here Jack Kerouac wrote On the Road and William S. Burroughs penned Naked Lunch; Andy Warhol filmed Chelsea Girls; while others including the infamous “27 Club” members Janis Joplin, Jimi Hendrix, and Jim Morrison finding refuge there doors when they came to town.
+Here Jack Kerouac wrote On the Road and William S. Burroughs penned Naked Lunch; Andy Warhol filmed Chelsea Girls; while others including the infamous “27 Club” members Janis Joplin, Jimi Hendrix, and Jim Morrison found refuge there when they came to town.

 The photographer remembers arriving at the Chelsea as though it was yesterday.
 “At that time, it was a big dark building, and you entered amazed that the lobby wasn’t that great.
 I thought it would be bigger,” he says of the understated front room.
 “In the halls, it was all doors closed, and you think, where are the people?
 It takes time to get close, and then afterwards it’s like a Christmas advent calendar – one door opens after another.
 Everyone had a surrounding for themselves; it was very easy and alive.”